Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: The Properties of Multi-Subroutine Quantum Programs

 The quantum circuit model, which represents a linear sequence of quantum gates applied from left to right, is commonly used to describe quantum algorithms, as shown in Figure~\ref{fig:qpe} for the QPE algorithm.
 Current research on quantum testing mainly focuses on the circuit model~\cite{wang2018quanfuzz,wang2021application,wang2021generating,wang2022mutation,abreu2022metamorphic}.
 However, to describe algorithms that include gates controlled by classical values from measurements, an improvement to the circuit model, called \textit{dynamic circuit model}~\cite{Hua2023CaQR,Corcoles2021DynamicCirc}, has been proposed.
 Figure~\ref{fig:teleport} shows a typical dynamic circuit implementing quantum teleportation, which contains two gates controlled by measurement results.
 Listing~\ref{list:teleport} shows the Q\# code implementation of this circuit, where gates controlled by measurement results are implemented using \texttt{if} statements (lines $7\sim 10$).
 However, quantum circuits are not always equivalent to quantum programs, as the circuit model is hard to describe \texttt{while} loops and quantum-classical-hybrid algorithms.

-Practical quantum algorithms often consist of both classical and quantum parts.
+According to property 1.2 in Table~\ref{table:QProjects}, practical quantum algorithms and projects frequently incorporate both classical and quantum components.
 In some cases, the algorithm's input contains both classical and quantum variables, such as \textit{parameterized quantum circuit} (PQC)~\cite{marcello2019PQC}, widely used in quantum machine learning.
 A PQC can be denoted as $U_{\phi(\vec{x})}$, where vector $\vec{x}$ represents the classical data and $\phi$ is the encoding function.
-Different values of $\vec{x}$ result in different circuits, and thus $\vec{x}$ is the classical input of the PQC.
+Different values of $\vec{x}$ result in different circuits; thus, $\vec{x}$ is the classical input of the PQC.
 In other cases, the entire program consists of both classical and quantum subroutines, as seen in quantum factoring (Algorithm~\ref{alg:Shor}), where the unique quantum subroutine is quantum order finding (QOF) and the other subroutines are classical.

 Unlike a fixed-size quantum circuit, a general quantum program corresponds to a family of quantum circuits rather than a specific circuit.
 For example, the quantum Fourier transform (QFT) program (Figure~\ref{fig:qft}) corresponds to different circuits based on the number $n$ of qubits used.
 It is similar to its classical counterpart, the Boolean circuit model~\cite{arora2009computational}, an essential computational model in computational complexity theory.
 Classical algorithms typically correspond to a uniform family of Boolean circuits rather than just one circuit.